 The other change to the costume is the gloves which are now even longer than before.
 The sixth costume has gloves that are more like formal evening gloves.
 The gloves also have a pointed top that matches the design of the tops of the thigh-high boots.
 This is another excellent design touch.

-Saturn Girl received an eighth costume design in Legion of Super-Heroes #280 in 1981 which once again offers some incredibly modest design changes.
+Saturn Girl received a ninth costume design in Legion of Super-Heroes #280 in 1981 which once again offers some incredibly modest design changes.
 We see that Imra’s evening gloves are now flat at the tops instead of pointed like her boots.
 I actually do not like this design tweak.
 We also see that her boots are now form-fitting once again.

 Final Grade: 10 Night Girls out of 10.
 The minor tweaks mean little to nothing to the overall look of this costume design.

-Saturn Girl’s ninth costume debuted in Legion of Super-Heroes #294 in 1982 with a new costume design that strongly evoked Saturn Girl’s fourth costume in Adventure Comics #200 in 1962.
+Saturn Girl’s tenth costume debuted in Legion of Super-Heroes #294 in 1982 with a new costume design that strongly evoked Saturn Girl’s fourth costume in Adventure Comics #200 in 1962.
 Poor Imra went back several decades in terms of progress as she was given as conservative of a costume as possible.
 Back was a costume design that literally only left her head uncovered.
-The ninth costume is literally identical to the fourth costume with a few exceptions.
+The tenth costume is identical to the fourth one with a few exceptions.
 The biggest difference is the color scheme.
-The ninth costume introduced more of a magenta and white color scheme instead of the fourth costume’s red and white color scheme. the only other difference is that the sleeves of the top have white stripes running down the center of them.
+The tenth costume introduced more of a magenta and white color scheme instead of the fourth costume’s red and white color scheme. the only other difference is that the sleeves of the top have white stripes running down the center of them.